RicoJia/ricojia.github.io/_posts/2024/2024-12-03-robotics-ROS2-colcon-mixins.markdown

 ## Introduction

-[Colcon Mixins](https://github.com/colcon/colcon-mixin-repository) can be used to apply a group of arguments under onw name.
+[Colcon Mixins](https://github.com/colcon/colcon-mixin-repository) can be used to apply a group of arguments under one name.
 Example:

 ```
 colcon build --mixin debug clang